Heatstroke – Know the Signs!

 - The animal will find it hard to breathe as the oxygen will not be circulating around the body efficiently. (it will be cyanotic – blue gums)

-- The dog will become dehydrated, the gums will feel sticky and not moist.
+- The dog will become dehydrated, the gums will feel sticky (they should feel moist).
 The coat will become greasy looking.

 - The dog will feel hot to touch.